How to get from Almaty to Bishkek and Bishkek to Almaty

 Your ride starts at the Bishkek bus station.
 Please be careful with this step.
 The first time I tried to make the trip I ended up at an abandoned bus station on the outskirts of the wrong side of town.
 The old bus station was recently replaced by a new one, and Google Maps and Yandex Maps have not been updated to reflect this change.
 This is the Google Maps location of the new bus station.

-Get off the bus, pass through both sides of the boarder, and walk out into Kazakhstan.
+Get off the bus, pass through both sides of the border, and walk out into Kazakhstan.
 To get to the bus, walk out to the main road, walk around the railing, and take a left.
 You are let out kinda at a corner.
-The busses are in a yard to the right.
+The buses are in a yard to the right.
 Here is the approximate Google Maps location.
 If you are lost you can just ask around, but again I recommend sticking with someone from your previous group.